 Retreat Option 1: Language Arts for a Multilingual World

 Flipped hybrid teaching and learning kits will quickly enable Language Arts faculty to redesign their courses with effectively sequenced online instructional components and related formative and summative assessment data collection tools.
 View “flipped” teaching and learning kits here: http://www.instructorknapp.magcloud.com/ .
-Option One is a Two-Day on Location.
+Option One is an online, interactive training with a live Zoom video conference.
 Includes training for an unlimited number of faculty utilizing campus-based computer lab and/or training space.

-Multi-day retreats provide the most valuable resource for busy educators: time.
-Hands-on workshops focus educators on upgrading curriculum and re-sequencing classroom management strategies using the latest research in the fields of learning and behavioral science with a focus on inclusive teaching methodologies, mindfulness and reflection.
+A one hour training, followed by a hands-on workshops helps get educators up and running with a trauma-sensitive practice.
+Using the latest research in the fields of neuroscience, Bright helps educators build inclusive brain-friendly lesson plans that incorporate mindfulness, reflection and community in the classroom.
 Educators design scaffolded trauma-informed (neurosequential) pedagogical models using district-specific Common-Core aligned curriculum.
 Option Two is a Five-day Intensive Retreat: at a local hotel with conference space.
 Select industry sponsors will conduct a half-day product demo.

 Retreat Option 3

 Designed to fold mindfulness and mastery practices into our campus assessment processes, these retreats transform “compliance-based” assessment systems into mindful, reflection-based retreats where faculty can learn the latest technologies that help them efficiently gather accurate data, but also explore learning science, growth mindset practices, language-based pedagogy, and self-regulatory strategies.
 Hands-on portion of the workshop focuses educators on incorporating Carol Dweck’s growth mindset into daily teaching and learning practices.